TACJu/Semantic-Coherence/README.md

 ## Naive LSTM

 For deep learning methods, I first try the naive LSTM model, code is in [lstm.py](./lstm.py).
 It works quite well which can get 63.83% accuracy.
-But it's clear the overfitting situation is very severe, so you can choose to add l2 regularizer to the net.
+But it's clear that the overfitting situation is very severe, so you can choose to add l2 regularizer to the net.

 ### Net Structure
 ![lstm.png](./lstm.png)